raspberrypilearning/introduction-to-processing/worksheet.md

 		curl http://sukzessiv.net/~gohai/p5-arm/install-arm.sh | sudo sh

-1. When the installation is complete, enter the following the command to start the Processing IDE:
+1. When the installation is complete, enter the following the command to start the Processing development environment:

 		processing